 The questions of apostasy and blasphemy are of major importance – and if pursued without care they may become the most significant threat to freedom of expression to have emerged in modern times.
 In 13 countries, apostasy is punishable by death, while in nine the same is true for blasphemy.
 That’s why we’re part of the End Blasphemy Laws campaign.

-On top of that, other countries have seen ongoing threats to the freedom of the non-religious, such as Bangladesh, where over the course of 2015 four humanist bloggers – Avijit Roy, Washiqur Rahman , Ananta Bijoy Das, and Niloy Neel – and the secularist publisher Faysal Arefin Dipon were all hacked to death with machetes.
-Nazimuddin Samad was similarly murdered in 2016, and several others have also been injured in this way.
+On top of that, other countries have seen ongoing threats to the freedom of the non-religious, such as Bangladesh, where humanist bloggers – Avijit Roy, Washiqur Rahman, Ananta Bijoy Das, Niloy Neel, and Nazimuddin Samad, and the secularist publisher Faysal Arefin Dipon, were all hacked to death with machetes.
 We have been putting pressure on the UK Government and through the UN Human Rights Council to see these attacks stopped.
 We have hosted three of the bloggers – Asif Mohiuddin, Bonya Ahmed, and Arif Rahman – in speaking out at events in the UK, as well as arranging meetings with them and relevant government ministers and special advisors.

-Along with IHEU and the EHF we are among the founding partners of the End Blasphemy Laws campaign, which has achieved success in encouraging European countries like Iceland, Norway, and Malta to repeal their laws.
-It remains the case that 74 of the 193 UN member states have blasphemy laws on the books, including 13 where it is punishable by death.
-22countries have apostasy laws on the books, with six punishing it with death.
+- Along with Humanists International and the European Humanist Federation, we are among the founding partners of the End Blasphemy Laws campaign, which has succeeded in Iceland, Norway, Malta, France, Denmark, New Zealand, Canada, and the Republic of Ireland to repeal their laws.
+It remains the case that almost 40% of UN member states have blasphemy laws on the books, including 13 where it is punishable by death.
+22 countries have apostasy laws on the books, with six punishing it with death.
+Scotland and Northern Ireland also have laws against blasphemy.

 UN Human Rights Council

 We are the only national humanist or secularist organisation that is accredited to speak at the UN Human Rights Council in Geneva, something we were granted in 2012.
-IHEU, the EHF and the Center for Inquiry are also accredited.
-We have used our accreditation to consistently speak out on matters of concern at the council sessions, which happen three times a year.
+Humanists International, the EHF, and the Center for Inquiry are also accredited.
+We have used our accreditation to consistently speak out on matters of concern at the council sessions, which happen three times a year:

 Let us know if you hear of actions internationally which threaten free speech and the criticism of beliefs, especially those actions by states or institutions such as the UN.